No description

 • Gentoo

-Additional distro-aware support exists in fastfetch.sh, which includes several extra platforms for Fastfetch installation.
+Additional distro-aware support exists in downloads/fastfetch.sh, which includes several extra platforms for Fastfetch installation.

 Deployment Model